 Dr. Richard Besser is chief health and medical editor of ABC News and a frequent contributor to health segments on Good Morning America, World News and Nightline.
 Before joining ABC News, Dr. Besser was a 13-year veteran with the Center for Disease Control, where he served as director of the Coordinating Office for Terrorism Preparedness and Emergency Response.

-Alzheimer's disease and dementia is one of the most discussed topics on AgingCare.com's community forum.
+Alzheimer's disease and dementia is one of the most discussed topics on AgingCare.com's caregiver forum.
 Thousands of caregivers share their experiences such as: coping with memory loss, behaviors associated with the disease, the struggles of caring for someone with Alzheimer's, getting Power of Attorney and Guardianship for someone with Alzheimer's and finding assisted living and nursing homes that specialize in memory care.

 One in eight elderly Americans has Alzheimer's disease (according to the Alzheimer's Association).
 Nearly 15 million Alzheimer's and dementia caregivers provide 17 billion hours of unpaid care.